-It’s the blunt impact of your body against parts of your car.
+The abrupt changes in the car’s speed can cause blunt impact of your body against parts of the car.

 Often, these accidents do not give drivers or passengers enough time to react, and motorists attempts to brace themselves could easily make injuries worse.